How to Connect Stripe with Shopify: A Complete Integration Guide

 When integrating Stripe with Shopify, understanding the associated pricing is essential to effectively manage your costs.

-Stripe operates on a transparent, pay-as-you-go model with no monthly fees, setup charges, or hidden costs.
+Stripe payment gateway operates on a transparent, pay-as-you-go model with no monthly fees, setup charges, or hidden costs.
 You pay primarily per transaction, and fees vary slightly depending on the payment type, region, and additional services like subscription billing.

 Fee Type Cost Notes